iBaa/PlexConnect/README.md

-# Plex Connect
+# PlexConnect
 or: "Plex @ aTV - think different..."

 We all want the pleasure of Plex on the big screen - in this case driven by an AppleTV.
 Unfortunately there are officially no Apps allowed on AppleTV, most of the time a jailbreak is late (iOS 5.2?) or not available at all (aTV3).

-This is a collection of files developed for the little project described in [Plex Forum][].
+This is a collection of files developed for the little project described in this [Plex Forum thread][].
 See also the discontinued [ATVBrowser][] for a project with similar purpose, all javascript.

 For more information, like detailed Installation Guides, FAQs and similar, visit the [Wiki][].